Skip to main content

 And then pass the value using export TF_VAR_githubtoken=xxxxxxxx

-As times goes on, you will notices this process isnt so healthy because you are burdened to always keep the secret some where on your work laptop and also the need to always reexport those variables, having them in your shell history too.
+As time goes on, you will notice this process isn't so healthy because you are burdened to always keep the secret somewhere on your work laptop and also the need to always reexport those variables, having them in your shell history too.

 But you can always solve this issue using AWS SSM Parameter Store, and it makes more sense if your Infrastructure is on AWS already.